vserova/book/pages/ch_datamod.md

 Some of the important methods for Seq-inst are:

--   <span class="nctnt ncbi-func">IsAa</span> - determines if the sequence type is amino acid
+-   `IsAa` - determines if the sequence type is amino acid

--   <span class="nctnt ncbi-func">IsNa</span> - determines if the sequence type is nucleic acid
+-   `IsNa` - determines if the sequence type is nucleic acid

 ##### Seq-inst: Virtual Bioseq